amdw/gopoker/README.md

 # Installing and Running

+First, you need to have [the Go compiler](http://golang.org/) installed on your computer.

 An easy way to download and run this code is to clone the repository, add the resulting gopoker directory to your GOPATH, cd into it, and run

     go install gopoker/...

 This should build and install both programs in the bin directory.
 You can then run either ```bin/play_poker``` or ```bin/poker_http```.

-Obviously, this requires you to have Go installed on your computer.
+To run the tests, you can run:

+    go test gopoker/...

 # Licensing